 Anchorage is truly a vital city to visit in Alaska, it is beautiful and very welcoming.
 It also offers a lot of activities and places for tourists to go to.
 In this article, we list the 15 best things to do in Anchorage.
 Moreover, we have also included some of the best day trips from anchorage, to help you explore outside of the city!
 Far-flung from the rest of the country, on a visit to Anchorage Alaska you’ll see a whole new side of the United States of America!

 15 Best Things to do in Anchorage, (AS) Alaska

 See stunning glaciers, and be amazed by how beautiful and powerful nature is with one of the most awe-inspiring things to do in Anchorage, (AS) Alaska.
-This tour can take up to 6-8 hours, but it’s all definitely worth it.
-You’ll learn a lot of information for each glacier discovery.
-Don’t forget to bring your camera when you go here as this place is really picturesque.
+This tour can take up to 6-8 hours, but it’s all worth it.
+You’ll learn a lot of information about each glacier discovery.
+Don’t forget to bring your camera when you go here as this place is picturesque.

 Suggested Tour: Helicopter Glacier Dogsled Tour with Lower Glacier Landing